 - Laminotomy is used to relieve pressure off the spinal canal and create more space for the neural tissue, thereby releasing a compressed nerve or nerves.

-- Endoscopic Discectomy is the surgical removal of herniated or bulging disc material that presses on a nerve root or on the spinal cord.
+- Discectomy is the surgical removal of herniated or bulging disc material that presses on a nerve root or on the spinal cord.
 This procedure is an alternative to spinal fusion surgery.

 - Facet Thermal Ablation uses a laser to deaden the pain-causing nerve of facet joints, which are structures that connect the vertebrae and support the movement of your spine.